Gaza war: American involvement

-Since October 7, America has aided Israel in its goal of "eliminating Hamas" as well as attempting to deter Hamas's allies in the region and to prevent them from expanding the scope of confrontation with Israel in the Middle East.
-In October 2023 the Pentagon announced that it would send missile defense batteries to the Middle East and placed thousands of US troops on alert, as well as sending the USS Gerald Ford and USS Dwight D. Eisenhower to the Mediterranean Sea, a group of destroyers and a nuclear submarine.
+Since 7 October, the United States has aided Israel in pursuing its war goals in Gaza as well as attempting to deter Hamas's allies in the region and to prevent them from expanding the scope of confrontation with Israel in the Middle East.
+The extent of American support for Israel has surpassed its involvement in all previous Israeli wars, leading Gilbert Achcar to call it 'the first US-Israeli joint war'.
+Similarly, French historian Jean-Pierre Filiu argued that the extent of American support and involvement for Israel in its war against Palestine makes it a co-belligerent.
+The United States has funded 70% of the total costs of the Gaza war since October 2023.
+The true level of US investment is higher, as this figure does not include its aid to Egypt and Jordan, which is intended to maintain their peace treaties with Israel.
 Israel was also allowed to supply itself from American weapon stockpiles located in Israel.

-The extent of American support for Israel has led the war to be labelled by Le Monde journalist Gilbert Achcar as 'the first US-Israeli joint war'.
-Similarly, French historian Jean-Pierre Filiu argued that the extent of American support and involvement for Israel in its war against Palestine makes it a co-belligerent.
-Alongside substantial military, financial, and diplomatic support, the US also intervened in the war directly.
+Alongside substantial financial and diplomatic support, the US also intervened in the war directly.
 100 American soldiers were deployed in combat to man a THAAD anti-air battery.
 In addition, the US piloted drones over Gaza to provide intelligence to Israel, aimed at locating hostages and Palestinian militant leaders in Gaza; this also included information on Sinwar's location.

-During the Biden administration, the US sent a Marine three-star general and other U.S. military officers to Israel to advise on its operation in Gaza.
+During the Biden administration, the US sent a Marine three-star general and other U.S. military officers to Israel to advise on its operations in Gaza.
 In November 2023, US special forces and commandos were deployed to help Israel track down hostages held in Gaza.

-On 18 March 2025, after Israel's surprise attack on the Gaza Strip, Israeli government spokesman David Mencer stated that the operation had "fully coordinated with Washington" and thanked the Trump administration "for their unyielding support for Israel".
+On 18 March 2025, after Israel's surprise attack on the Gaza Strip, Israeli government spokesman David Mencer stated that the operation had been "fully coordinated with Washington" and thanked the Trump administration "for their unyielding support for Israel".
 On 6 April, a second THAAD system was deployed to Israel by the US.

-Human Rights Watch stated that America has overseen direct participation by US forces in military operations in Gaza since October 2023, including by providing intelligence for Israeli strikes and conducting extensive coordination and planning, making the United States a party to the war.
-Al-Jazeera's Marwan Bishara stated that America "was complicit in genocide.
-It armed Israel, financed Israel and protected Israel in the diplomatic arena as it carried [out] genocide".

 During negotiations for an end to the war, American officials said there were plans to send 200 US soldiers to Israel to oversee the implementation of the ceasefire, though they said they would not enter Gaza, but instead Central Command will establish a "civil-military coordination center".